sunnydigital/cover-gen/README.md

 python pip install -r requirements.txt
 ```

-A working version of Microsoft Word will also be required (now offered through the Microsoft Office suite of apps, which can be downloadere [here](https://www.microsoft.com/en-us/download/office))
+A working version of Microsoft Word will also be required (now offered through the Microsoft Office suite of apps, which can be downloaded [here](https://www.microsoft.com/en-us/download/office))

 (Psst if you don't have Python installed, download it [here](https://www.python.org/downloads/) and might I recommend an editor, mine of choice is [Visual Studio Code](https://code.visualstudio.com/))